Worst-Case Services and State-Based Scheduling: Min-Plus Services

-According to Theorem \ref{T:SSig}, each unique spectral matrix identifies a unique min-plus service with a unique spectrum.
-In contrast, according to the above theorem, the same min-plus service can be identified by different cumulative matrices.
-Is not this redundant?
-But it is exactly this redundancy that affords us additional maneuvering room in treating several subjects subsequently.
-Let us start with an alternative formulation of Theorem \ref{T:SUpdate}.
+According to Theorem~\ref{T:SSig}, each unique spectral matrix identifies a unique min-plus service with a unique spectrum.
+In contrast, according to Theorem~\ref{T:MtoS}, the same min-plus service can be identified by multiple cumulative matrices.
+While this is redundant, it is precisely this redundancy that enables us to simplify our treatment of several topics.